-Please read on for information regarding grading policies and behavior management, or click the button at the end of the page to download the full syllabus.
+Please read on for information regarding grading policies and behavior management.

 In addition to providing a foundation for higher level English courses, this course will prepare students for the STAAR End of Course exam and the PSAT.
 English 1 focuses on developing students' reading and writing skills in two 9 week periods.
 Students will read selections from many genres and will focus on expository writing tasks.
 Reading and writing tasks become more complex in the second 9 weeks.

 Daily = 10%